Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 Dave is a television channel aimed at a predominantly male adult audience.

 A viewer alerted Ofcom to an episode of Harry Hill's TV Burp including an item which referred to a Channel 4 documentary entitled The Pregnant Man .
-The documentary was about Thomas Beatie, a transgender male who was able to conceive and carry a
+The documentary was about Thomas Beatie, a transgender male who was able to conceive and

 The viewer considered that the item contained references which were offensive and discriminatory towards the transgender community.

-The item started with brief clip of the documentary including footage of Thomas Beatie and his wife, Nancy, was then broadcast, with the following voice-over from the original Channel 4 documentary: For years, he's been a devoted husband to his
+The item started with brief clip of the documentary including footage of Thomas Beatie and his wife, Nancy, was then broadcast, with the following voice-over from the original Channel 4 documentary: For years, he's been a devoted husband

-audience]...
+Hill's studio audience]...
 And continued in pretty much the same vane.

 Ofcom considered Rule 2.3 of the Code:

-In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context...Such material may include, but is not limited to...humiliation, distress, violation of human dignity, discriminatory
+In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context...Such material may include, but is not limited to...humiliation, distress, violation of human dignity,

-treatment or language (for example on the grounds of...gender...).
+discriminatory treatment or language (for example on the grounds of...gender...).
 Appropriate information should also be broadcast where it would assist in avoiding or minimising offence.

-The Licensee said it had given due consideration to this item prior to its broadcast, and had removed one minute of potentially offensive material from it, because it did stray away from mocking the documentary as a whole to mocking Thomas Beatie
+The Licensee said it had given due consideration to this item prior to its broadcast, and had removed one minute of potentially offensive material from it, because it did stray away from mocking the documentary as a whole to mocking Thomas

-personally .
+Beatie personally .
 UKTV argued that as a result of the edit, any potential offence had been sufficiently contextualised.

 The Licensee also referred to the fact this episode of Harry Hill's TV Burp was originally broadcast on ITV in December 2008 and had been investigated by Ofcom following complaints about the programme.
-Noting that Ofcom had not upheld these complaints,
+Noting that Ofcom had not upheld these

-UKTV said that this does suggest that at the time neither the ITV audience nor Ofcom considered Harry's review of The Pregnant Man to be offensive or in breach of the Code .
+complaints, UKTV said that this does suggest that at the time neither the ITV audience nor Ofcom considered Harry's review of The Pregnant Man to be offensive or in breach of the Code .

 Nonetheless, the Licensee acknowledged that public awareness of, and attitudes towards trans issues have changed since the episode was originally recorded in 2008.
-The Licensee therefore asked that Ofcom acknowledge that it had ruled on this
+The Licensee therefore asked that Ofcom acknowledge that it had ruled on

-episode in February2 2009 and did not find it in breach .
+this episode in February2 2009 and did not find it in breach .
 It added that it felt that this is a pertinent point as it demonstrates not only that audience attitudes shifted, but those of the regulator have altered too

 In conclusion, UKTV said that given the change in public attitudes to trans issues, it had therefore re-edited this episode of Harry Hill's TV Burp to remove this item entirely from any future broadcast.